Diane Samuels: It’s a Long Story

 Courtesy of the Artist and Pavel Zoubok Fine Art Gallery, New York, NY

 Talking Art: The Art of the Book —

 Find news and press coverage on this exhibition here.

 Diane Samuels is a visual artist based in Pittsburgh, PA.
 In her studio and public art practices, Samuels uses other peoples’ words and her own handwriting as her literal and figurative raw material.

-For this exhibition, Samuels has created monumental works by writing out the texts of entire novels in micro-script.
-The centerpiece is a hand-transcription of Herman Melville’s Moby Dick, written on remnants of archival paper and recycled prints that Samuels has painted over, drawn on and collaged with images pertaining to the text.
-Each page of the book is represented by a horizontal row of the drawing, starting with “Call me Ishmael” at the top of the work, which measures 48 feet long by 8 feet wide.
+For It’s a Long Story, Samuels creates monumental works by writing out the texts of entire novels in micro-script.
+The centerpiece is a hand-transcription of Herman Melville’s Moby-Dick, written on remnants of archival paper and recycled prints that Samuels has painted over, drawn on and collaged with images pertaining to the text.
+Each page of the book is represented by a horizontal row of the drawing, starting with “Call me Ishmael” at the top of the work, which measures 47 feet long by 8 feet wide.